gosub-com/Zurfur/README.md

 ## Interfaces

-Zurfur interfaces are similar to Golang interfaces, but there are some differences.
+Zurfur uses Golang style interfaces, but there are some differences.

-Duck typing is done at compile time based on all methods in the scope of where the interface is used.
-Interface function tables are genarated statically at compile time.
-This allows any type to be compatible with any interface as long as the functions are available in scope at compile time.

-An interface may be converted via type assertion to a concrete type or any compatible interface type, however it cannot be converted to an incompatible interface type.
+Interface function tables are generated statically at compile time based on the methods in the scope of where the interface is used.
+An interface may be converted via type assertion to a concrete type or any compatible interface type, however it cannot beconverted to an incompatible interface type.

 ## Async